Krzysztof985/tictactoe/README.md

 msi for a game itself, rest is the code.
-If you want to compile files first unlock them using file properties.
+If you want to compile files in Visual Studio first unlock them in a folder using file properties (right click on a file in file explorer, then properties, what you need is at the bottom).
 Project named "poprawione" isn't important - you can even remove it.